Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Introduction

 \subsection{Contributions and organization}

 We now summarize the main contributions of this work: \begin{enumerate} \item We propose a simple, interpretable and extendable model for the behavior of target vehicles in highway scenarios.
-This model takes the form of a Markov jump system, which naturally models both the uncertainty inherent to the tactical driving decisions of the driver (represented by the discrete modes) and the more predictable nature of vehicle kinematics. \item We present a distributionally robust \ac{MPC} scheme for closed-loop path planning under probabilistic collision avoidance constraints.
+This model takes the form of a Markov jump system, which naturally models both the uncertainty inherent to the tactical driving decisions of the driver (represented by the discrete modes) and the more predictable nature of vehicle kinematics. {Compared to existing, more sophisticated discrete/continuous hybrid models from the literature (e.g., \cite{deo_MultiModalTrajectoryPrediction_2018,huang_HYPERLearnedHybrid_2021}), these have the benefit of being easy to encorporate into an MPC scheme, and allowing for dependence of their dynamics on the ego vehicle state.} \item We present a distributionally robust \ac{MPC} scheme for closed-loop path planning under probabilistic collision avoidance constraints.
 The true underlying distributions are assumed to be unknown.
 As the target vehicle behavior is observed online, the nominal transition probabilities are estimated, along with an \emph{ambiguity set} which models the statistical uncertainty on the estimated distribution. \item We carry out an extensive numerical case study, illustrating the effects of the involved design parameters on the behavior of the control system.
 This includes a comparison of several formulations of the collision avoidance constraints. \end{enumerate}

 The remainder of the article is organized as follows: In \Cref{sec:modelling}, we describe the set-up of the case study.
 We describe the used vehicle models, and introduce several possible formulations describing collision-avoidance constraints.
 In \Cref{sec:methodology}, we briefly review some technical preliminaries and introduce the \ac{MPC} design. \Cref{sec:case-study} presents an extensive numerical case study of the resulting control scheme.
-Finally, in \Cref{sec:conclusion}, we discuss the most prevalent conclusions and suggest possible extensions and improvements for future work.
+Finally, in \Cref{sec:conclusion}, we discuss the most salient conclusions and suggest possible extensions and improvements for future work.